-If an employer refuses you paid or unpaid medical leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA and you need a lawyer that will protect your employee rights.
+If an employer refuses you paid or unpaid medical leave due to a serious health condition of you or a family member, that employer is in direct violation of the CFRA.
+When this happens, you need a team of protected leave lawyers that will protect your employee rights.

 What Do California Leave Laws Protect You From?

 California’s Leave Laws protect employees from unlawful discrimination, harassment, or retaliation as a result of requesting or taking protected leave.
 Employees have a right to take these kinds of leaves, and employers cannot take certain actions just because you exercised that right.